Algorithmic Blindness in Large Language Models: A Calibration Study of Performance Prediction: Methodology

-Formally, calibrated coverage is defined as: where $\hat{\mu}_{D,A,m}$ is the empirical algorithmic mean and $[\hat{l}, \hat{u}]$ is the LLM model $M$'s aggregated predicted range.
+where $\hat{\mu}_{D,A,m}$ is the empirical algorithmic mean and $[\hat{l}, \hat{u}]$ is the LLM model $M$'s aggregated predicted range.
 This metric \citep{gneiting2007strictly} directly answers the operational question of whether an LLM's stated range is informative for a practitioner.